 - 2 tsp garlic salt

 - Chop onion, celery, and carrots.

 - Heat a large pot over medium heat.
 Add olive oil and chopped onion, celery, and carrots.

 - Saute vegetables until onion starts to become translucent and celery and carrots start to be tender.

 - To the pot, add chicken broth and water.
 Raise heat and bring to a boil.

 - Once liquid is boiling add orzo, chicken, garlic salt, lemon juice and oregano.
 Cook until orzo is done.
-Stir every coupe minutes.
+Stir every couple minutes.

 - Remove from heat.
 Serve and enjoy!
 Add fresh bread or rolls if preferred!

 - If you would prefer to cook the chicken in the soup add it when sauteing the vegetables.
-We used some leftover chicken breast from the light before for this soup.
+We used some leftover chicken breast from the night before for this soup.

 - Orzo noodles will expand if the soup is leftover.
 If you prefer a lot of liquid in your soup simply add some more chicken broth when reheating.